aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/avd-to-cvaas.md

+# How to integrate AVD with CVaaS

-# The purpose of this tutorial is to review the steps required in order to integrate AVD with Arista CVaaS.
+The purpose of this tutorial is to review the steps required in order to integrate AVD with Arista CloudVision-as-a-Service.

-## Within CVaaS navigate to:
+## Within CVaaS navigate to

+## Steps to create service accounts on CloudVision

-### Settings and Tools --> Access Control --> Service Accounts --> "New Service Account"
+1. Go to Settings and Tools --> Access Control --> Service Accounts --> click `+ New Service Account`

 ```text
 Account name: AVD